ckcr4lyf/saxrag.com/pgp.md

 ## The Key Exchange Problem

 The keys mentioned above are usually either very large numbers (e.g. when using RSA), or points on an elliptic curve (e.g. when using ECDSA).
-Alice needs to generate her keys on her own computer, which is simple.
+Alice needs to generate her keys (the public/private keypair) on her own computer, which is simple.
 However, for Bob to verify Alice's signature, he needs to get her public key.

-This poses a problem - how does Alice send the key to Bob?
+This poses a problem - how does Alice send the public key she generated to Bob?
 Since Bob doesn't have her public key yet, he cannot trust a message sent over any channel.
 One of the ways is to send it over an insecure channel anyway, but then to _compare it in real life_.
 For this, Alice & Bob would meet up and confirm that Bob received the correct key, without any tampering.